KSS-CHAITHANYA/feedbackApp/README.md

-In this project, let's build a **Feedback App** by applying the concepts we have learned till now.
+In this project, I've designed a **Feedback App**, using React components.

 ### Refer to the image below: